 The organization was founded in the United states by European immigrants in the late nineteenth and early twentieth centuries, who were fleeing persecution and economic hardships.
 They formed an organization in New York in 1900 which offered mutual aid and community, including Yiddish language and Jewish traditions to subsequent immigrants.
 Other branches were founded in other American cities and networked together.

 Similar hardships existed in Canada and in 1907 and 1908 initial WC/AR branches were established in Montreal and Toronto.
 By 1917, the International Workmen’s Circle was able to offer fraternal benefits, including medical and insurance benefits, to its members beyond the State of New York.
 The Toronto Workmen’s Circle, then comprised of more than a single branch, incorporated as a not-for-profit called the Arbeiter Ring, in 1917, and subsequently also joined this union.

-2017 marks the 100th anniversary of this incorporation.
-By coincidence, 2017 marks the 60th anniversary of the founding of our current centre at 471 Lawrence Ave W. in Toronto.
-Ironically, we celebrate 1 year after the fact and in October 28, 2018, we will be celebrating these dual milestones with a celebration and a reunion of past and current members, Camp Yungvelt campers, Peretz School students and former WC Colony residents.
+2017 marked the 100th anniversary of this incorporation and 2018 marked the 60th anniversary of the opening of our former centre at 471 Lawrence Ave W. in Toronto.
+On Sunday, May 5, 2019, we once again celebrated these dual milestones with a celebration and a reunion of past and current members, Camp Yungvelt campers, Peretz School students and former WC Colony residents.